AdobeDocs/experience-manager-65.en/help/assets/launch.md

 1. Near the upper-right corner of the **[!UICONTROL Account]** page, click **[!UICONTROL Create]**.

-   With AEM IMS configured, you now have a new IMSAccount listed under **[!UICONTROL Adobe IMS Configurations]**.
+   With Experience Manager IMS configured, you now have a new IMSAccount listed under **[!UICONTROL Adobe IMS Configurations]**.

    ![image2019-7-15_14-17-54](assets/image2019-7-15_14-17-54.png)

 ## Configuring Experience Platform Launch Cloud for the integration {#configuring-adobe-launch-cloud-for-the-integration}

-1. In AEM author, near the upper-left corner, click the Tools icon (hammer), then click **[!UICONTROL Cloud Services > Experience Platform Launch Configurations]**.
+1. In Experience Manager author, near the upper-left corner, click the Tools icon (hammer), then click **[!UICONTROL Cloud Services]** > **[!UICONTROL Experience Platform Launch Configurations]**.

    ![2019-07-26_12-10-38](assets/2019-07-26_12-10-38.png)

-1. On the **[!UICONTROL Experience Platform Launch Configurations]** page, in the left panel, select an AEM Site for which you want to apply your Experience Platform Launch Configuration.
+1. On the **[!UICONTROL Experience Platform Launch Configurations]** page, in the left panel, select an Experience Manager Site for which you want to apply your Experience Platform Launch Configuration.

-   For illustration purposes only, the **[!UICONTROL We.Retail]** Site is selected in the screenshot below.
+   For sample purposes only, the **[!UICONTROL We.Retail]** Site is selected in the screenshot below.

    ![2019-07-26_12-20-06](assets/2019-07-26_12-20-06.png)